zz817/kjgidfpc/Manual.md

 6. Fetch the pixels from both frames using the inpainted geometric motion vector and merge them into a new frame.

+## Detailed explanation of the passes

+### Clear

+Part of the geometry invisible (occluded) in the current frame might become visible in the interpolated frame.
+To decide which previously invisible pixels become visible when this backtracking happens, we need to maintain two buffers for reprojected geometric motion vectors.
+The criterion is quite simple: Those pixels that are written in reprojection phase are still visible